Home Groups Investigative Journalism Network

 Sharing best practices and solutions to common challenges is an important component of the network, which is always on the lookout for stories of cross-border impact and collaboration opportunities, as well as appropriate training and workshop ideas.

-Four months later, “The Missing Children of Ukraine”, an in-depth investigation into the forced transfer of hundreds of children from occupied Ukraine to Russia, was published.
+In early 2023, the Network published “The Missing Children of Ukraine”, an in-depth investigation into the forced transfer of hundreds of children from occupied Ukraine to Russia.
 The story was first released by the core members of the Investigative Journalism Network.
 After an initial embargo, a version was made available to all Eurovision News Exchange members.
-As of March 2023, the story has since been relayed more than 800 times by 80 channels from 36 EBU Members.
+The story was relayed more than 1000 times by 87 channels from 40 EBU Members.
+In August 2024, it was shortlisted for the Investigate Journalism for Europe (IJ4EU) Impact Award, which honors outstanding cross-border investigative journalism.

 Steering Committee